COVID-19 Updates Regarding Events, Meetings, and Other Activities

 Our in-person program was approved.
 Now what?

-Per the President's February 24 notice to students: Starting on March 3, students will need to provide proof of current COVID-19 test results in order to attend any student org or department program.
+Per the President's February 24 notice to students: Students will need to provide proof of current COVID-19 test results in order to attend any student org or department program.
 Building staff will validate test results upon arrival.
 The only exception is for pick up and drop off events, for which only the program facilitators (i.e., the student org members running the program) will need to provide proof of test results.
 It is the student org's responsibility to notify in-person participants/program facilitators of testing requirements.
 Please send them the Testing Requirements document (or publicly promote it in program communications/advertising if participants are not known in advance) at least 72 hours prior to your program date to ensure they understand that they need to take action prior to the program.
 If your reservation is a series/recurring program, note that participants/program facilitators will need to provide current test results for each program date.

 Student orgs should ask in-person attendees to perform a COVID-19 self-assessment (via the self-monitoring form) prior to arrival and ask those who show symptoms or don’t feel well to stay home.
 Student orgs are required to take attendance (arrival time, full name, EUID, phone number, and departure time only) at the program and keep the records for at least 4 weeks, submitting them to Student Activities within 24 hours of the completion of the program.
 This will help with contact tracing, if needed.